domch/seralarm/README.md

 # A Simple School Alarm System
+The application provides a web mangement tool enabling alarm scheduling for the school.
+It is designed for a raspberry PI machine.

 ### Installation
 The folowing git clone creates a directory with the name "seralarm" and copy all files from github